JacobMadeley/CP3407_Hotel_Booking_App/hotel_booking_app/static/img/img_readme.md

-### This folder is for storeing images used in this project.
+### This folder is for storing images used in this project.